 Not your typical Mexican restaurant, the Neighborhood Dining Group is excited to join the Johns Island family!

-Menu items will include favorites from their former downtown location, as well as new, local inspired dishes.
+Menu items feature favorites from their former downtown location and freshly inspired dishes.

 Guests can choose from classics like chicken parmesan and veal scallopini, or enjoy the restaurant’s delicious house-made pasta dishes and daily specials.